DeltaEscher/ygopro-olympus/README.md

 ###Runs only on Linux, best compatibility is Ubuntu from current setup

-Emanuel, Mercury, AccessDenied, and CreaturePhil (and anyone else who can help) need to go through Mercury’s code via voice chat.
+Emanuel, Mercury, AccessDenied, and CreaturePhil (and anyone else who can help) need to go through source code via voice chat.

 [Mercury's NodeJS Ygopro Server](https://github.com/mercury233/ygopro-server)

-* Handle Memory Leaks in Mercury’s NodeJS server

 * Re-analyze the NodeJS server code and optimize for better stability and performance

 * Emulate/Sandbox instances of server for error handling, debugging, and reducing overhead

-* Manage queues to increase capacity of server instances
+* Manage queues to increase capacity of server instances.

 * Implement [TrueSkill](https://github.com/freethenation/node-trueskill) Ranking system that calculates a user’s ranking and puts them on the correct room with their opponent.

 *TrueSkill works the same as Elo in terms of matchmaking.
 Players get paired with a player who is on queue with a similar Trueskill rating. -* **Antimetaman**